Timesizing®com - Homepage

 alias featherbedding, cousin of luddism & guaranteed minimum income (Bucky Fuller, Robert Theobald...) - click for INTRO, or CASES, or HISTORY

-And WAR, oops, of course we meant Defense, is number 1 (see below).
-Nothing puts the lie to the lofty illusions of "efficiency" and "productivity" suffered by today's economists, B-school profs, CEOs, analysts and self-styled hard-nosed capitalists (ha! more like whining corporate socialists) like the following list of current areas of artificial job creation, alias "makework."
+And WAR, oops, Defense, is number 1 (see below).
+Nothing puts the lie to the lofty illusions of "efficiency" and "productivity" suffered by today's economists, B-school profs, CEOs, analysts and self-styled hard-nosed capitalists (dba whining corporate socialists) like the following list of current areas of artificial job creation, alias "makework."
+To many this will sound like cynicism, but as Ambrose Bierce defines it, cynicism is faulty vision that "sees things as they are, and not as they ought to be."
 Makework has become so necessary to the frozen-workweek economies around the world, that it has spilled over from the public sector into the private sector, in mega doses, confirming the contention that it's quite impossible for a rigid-workweek economy to come anywhere close to efficiency, let alone ecological sustainability.
 Here are some of the areas of contemporary, institutionalized busywork, padding, featherbedding, and even no-show jobs in American, and other "modern" economies (and as usual WSJ stands for Wall Street Journal and NYT for New York Times in references) –

 Suffice it to say that the number of areas in our society and economy that are distorted by the job insecurity resulting from our tragic choice of discretionary makework capitalism instead of automatic sharework capitalism are legion and often so taken-for-granted as to go unnoticed.

-- First and foremost, the supposed "conservative's" makework campaign, WAR, dba Defense, for example, the huge and bloating US military-industrial complex, including all the jobs and fortunes in our arms industry that must(?) be preserved, cover term: "Pentagon" - Eisenhower warned us in 1959 but it was already too late.
-As a Pentagon official commented in 1975, "If you touch the military budget, we spit (i.e., lay off) bodies" (p.153, Fred Vigman's 1976 "Collapse of Western Civilization").
+- First and foremost is the "conservative's" makework campaign and "God's way of teaching Americans geography" (Bierce again), WAR, dba Defense, for example, the huge and bloating US military-industrial complex, including all the jobs and fortunes in our arms industry that must(?) be preserved, cover term: "Pentagon" - Eisenhower warned us in 1959 but it was already too late.
+As a Pentagon official commented in 1975, "If you touch the military budget, we spit (i.e., lay off in this case) bodies" (p.153, Fred Vigman's 1976 "Collapse of Western Civilization").
 This type of makework kills and maims workers, an advantage in terms of increasing medical makework and reducing labor surplus and the need for non-medical makework, but a disadvantage in terms of the loss of dead workers' consumer spending and system-adaptibility-enhancing diversity.
 So war simultaneously increases employment and decreases employees while increasing production to be used briefly and destroyed quickly in decreasing other economies' workers and consumer spending.
 In the U.S., war boils down to the Pentagon and the misleadingly named "intelligence" agencies, together the root and core of the military industrial complex, parasitically onerous when Congress votes it more money than it wants (see "Pentagon gets $1B it has no use for," Boston Globe frontpage article on 10/24/1998).

 add to this billions of unaccountable tax dollars lavished on our secret intelligence services to stoke civil wars all over the world, such as $3.5B "foreign aid" every year to Israel, such as $6B by the early 1990s to "destroy El Salvador" (according to US Rep. Joe Moakley - but only $½B since then for rebuilding it) - and never mind the untold billions our kleptocrats have wasted over the centuries in destroying Haiti and all the other little countries that we've so nobly "helped" (Grenada, Nicaragua, Panama, Iran, etc. and going back, Hawaii, Philippines, Mexico...) - "free-market capitalist" Reagan and his quiet huge socialism for weapons manufacturers more than tripled the US national debt into the 3-trillion zone from "socialist-Democrat" Jimmy Carter's mere 800-billion zone, and now "capitalist-GOP" Geo.W.Bush has tripled it again up to 9 trillion in 2007 (with $477B deficit = nearly half a trillion, in 2004 alone) -